jernejjevsenak/dendroTools/cran-comments.md

 Dear CRAN

 This is regular update of the dendroTools r package.
-There were only minor corrections which ensure the proper functionality of the package.
+There was one major update and some minor as well.

 Please also note the extensive vignette examples.
 In previous versions, we agreed to disable vignette checking on some platforms.
 I believe it makes sense to keep it that way.

 Many thanks at this point.